 Below is an example of a Fidelity Investments brokerage account connection with one portfolio.

 By default, the portfolio(s) that appear in the Brokerage Connections panel will be linked to a new Stock Rover portfolio with the legal name of the portfolio as it appears in your brokerage account.

 If you’d like, you can rename the Linked Portfolio in Stock Rover to something a bit more friendly.

 You’ll first want to click on “Portfolios” in the Start Menu and then select the Linked Portfolio you’d like to rename in the left-hand Portfolios pane.
-You can note that the icon next to the portfolio is slightly altered to indicate it is linked.
+Note that the icon next to the portfolio is slightly altered to indicate it is linked.

-You can then either right-click on the portfolio and select rename or you can also change the portfolio’s name in the Portfolio detail pane and then click on “Save”.
+You can then either right-click on the portfolio and select rename or select ‘Rename this Portfolio’ under Portfolio Actions.

 It is important to understand that when you first link your Stock Rover account to your brokerage account(s), Yodlee returns your portfolios’ current positions.
 Because only your current positions are known, the buy date for each of the holdings is set to the date the connection is established.

-The example below is showing a first-time connection to a Linked Portfolio.
+The example below is showing a first-time connection to a Linked Portfolio in the Portfolio Manager.
 We can see via the Transactions tab that each of the portfolio’s positions was created on the date the brokerage connection was established which is January 23rd.

 Going forward portfolio history is tracked and updated on a daily basis.
 Stock Rover will update your Linked Portfolio(s) to match your brokerage, based on the positional data returned by Yodlee.

 If you would like the Portfolio Analytics to account for position changes previous to the date that the brokerage connection was established, you will need to import past position history.